ryanatkn/cosmicplayground/src/sy/README.md

 - _undefined css classes_ cause warnings in both dev and prod builds, with helpful messages for what could be wrong (it can't be inferred)
 - _unused css classes_ are removed in prod and retained in dev.
-  This allows playing around with classes directly in the browser.
+  This allows playing around with classes directly in the browser and avoids a lot of recomputation when a new style gets used.
   This is a complicated set of tradeoffs though, so YMMV.

 The `rollup` plugins can be configured in whatever way makes sense to you.